ivanvorobei/SPFakeBar/README.md

 # SPFakeBar

-It pod allow simple added navigation bar and full customize it - height or added custom views.
+Very similar to original Navigation Bar.
+Full customisable - height, buttons and many other.
+Used it as simple view.
+Not support transition and native nack button.
 You can download example [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) or [Code - Learn Swift & Design](https://itunes.apple.com/app/id1453325619) apps from AppStore.
 It apps used `SPFakeBar`.

 <img src="https://github.com/IvanVorobei/SPFakeBar/blob/master/Resources/Preview.gif" width="500">